-Along with each person's name, we are including the location where they work.
+Along with each person's name, we include the location where they work.
 In some cases, it may be all the same city and state.
 That's okay.
 We do have some cases where we have people in different cities and even in different countries.
-Please enter the city and state or city and country for each of your clients listed.
-Spell out the state names; that is, use "Michigan" rather than "MI".